Fillability obstructions for high-dimensional confoliations: Confoliations in high dimensions

 \begin{definition} Let $\xi$ be a hyperplane distribution.
-A symplectic cone $\CS_{\xi,\mu}$ is \emph{tame} if for any element $\omega= f \mu +g \d\alpha|_{\xi}$ of the cone, there is an almost complex structure $J_\xi$ on $\xi$ cotamed by $\xi$ and $\omega$. \end{definition} Note that the existence of a tame symplectic cone implies that $\xi$ is, in particular, a tame confoliation.

-\begin{remark} In practice, a way to show that a symplectic cone is tame is to find a complex structure $J$ on $\xi$ that is at the same time tamed by $\CpS_{\xi}$ and also by the partial symplectic conformal class $[\mu]$, in the sense that $\mu(v,Jv)|_p \geq 0$ with equality exactly if $v\in \ker \mu|_p$. \end{remark}
+A symplectic cone $\CS_{\xi,\mu}$ is \textbf{tame} if for any element $\omega= f \mu +g \d\alpha|_{\xi}$ of the cone, there is an almost complex structure $J_\xi$ on $\xi$ cotamed by $\CpS_\xi$ and $\omega$. \end{definition} Note that the existence of a tame symplectic cone implies that $\xi$ is, in particular, a tame confoliation. \begin{remark} In practice, a way to show that a symplectic cone is tame is to find a complex structure $J$ on $\xi$ that is at the same time tamed by $\CpS_{\xi}$ and also by the partial symplectic conformal class $[\mu]$, in the sense that $\mu(v,Jv)|_p \geq 0$ with equality exactly if $v\in \ker \mu|_p$. \end{remark}

 \begin{remark} Let $\CS_{\xi,\mu}$ be a tame symplectic cone on $\xi$.
-If $\omega\in \CS_{\xi,\mu}$, by \Cref{def:cotamed_sympl_cone} there is a complex structure $J$ on $\xi$ cotamed by $\xi$ and $\omega$.
+If $\omega\in \CS_{\xi,\mu}$, by \Cref{def:cotamed_sympl_cone} there is a complex structure $J$ on $\xi$ cotamed by $\CpS_\xi$ and $\omega$.
 Then not only the symplectic sub-cone $\CS_{\xi,\omega}\subset \CS_{\xi,\mu}$ is obviously tame just by the fact that $\CS_{\xi,\mu}$ is tame, but $J$ itself cotames $\xi$ and \emph{every} element $\omega'\in \CS_{\xi,\omega}$.
 We point out that, in our study of fillings below (where one can attach a piece of symplectization on top of the boundary), we will in a sense be interested at the ``behavior of the cone at infinity''; hence, in practice, up to passing to a sub-cone, when $\mu$ is non-degenerate one can simply think that the stronger assumption in \Cref{rmk:def_tame_sympl_cone} is satisfied, i.e.\ that there is a complex structure $J$ cotamed by $\CpS_\xi$ and $\mu$ directly. \end{remark}

-From now on, we will assume directly that $\xi$ is a confoliation, instead of an arbitrary hyperplane field, whenever we have a tame symplectic cone on it.

-\begin{remark} Similarly to what was said in \Cref{rmk:strictly_tamed_contractible_possibly_empty}, the space of almost complex structures that are cotamed by a non-degenerate two-form and $\xi$ can potentially be empty: indeed, it is not clear to the authors whether the compatibility of $\mu$ with $\CpS_\xi$ guarantees the existence of a cotamed $J_\xi$ in general (however, recall there is the sufficient condition in \Cref{lem:from_sympl_to_alm_cplx} above).
-This being said, again according to \Cref{lem:strictly_cotamed_contractible}, the space of cotamed $J_\xi$'s is contractible if it is non-empty. \end{remark}
+\begin{remark} {Similarly to what was said in \Cref{rmk:strictly_tamed_contractible_possibly_empty}, the space of almost complex structures that are cotamed by a non-degenerate two-form and $\xi$ can potentially be empty: \Cref{exa:non-tame_confoliation} above, due to the anonymous referee, is an example.
+This being said, recall there is a sufficient condition for non-emptiness of this space in \Cref{lem:from_sympl_to_alm_cplx} above.} \end{remark}